Shakib Al Hasan: New era of Test & T20I captaincy (2017–2019)

 After the retirement from T20I of Mashrafe Mortaza in 2017, Shakib was appointed as the T20I captain of the team for the second time.
 Later Mushfiqur Rahim was also removed from Test captaincy and Hasan was again appointed as Test captain.
 However, during 2017–18 Bangladesh Tri-Nation Series, he injured his finger and was rested for few days.
-In his absence, Mahmudullah captained the side in the Home series against Sri Lanka and 2018 Nidahas Trophy.
+In his absence, Mahmudullah captained the team in the Home series against Sri Lanka and 2018 Nidahas Trophy.
 His first tour was against Pakistan in July 2017.

 On 28 August 2017, Al Hasan became the 4th bowler in Test history to record a 5-wicket haul against all Test Playing nations (except Afghanistan and Ireland, who were only granted Test status earlier that year) when he grabbed 5 wickets against Australia in his first encounter with the team.
 He also scored a half-century in the first innings.
 In the second innings, he only scored 8 runs with the bat, but he grabbed another 5 wickets to secure his first 10-wicket haul and the win.
 However, after the series, Al Hasan opted to take a break from Test to focus on limited-overs games.

 In April 2018, he was one of ten cricketers to be awarded a central contract by the Bangladesh Cricket Board (BCB) ahead of the 2018 season.
 Later the same month, he was named in the Rest of the World XI squad for the one-off T20I against the West Indies, played at Lord's on 31 May 2018, but later withdrew from the squad due to personal reason.

 In November 2018, in the series against the West Indies, he became the first bowler for Bangladesh to take 200 wickets in Tests.
 In the same match, he also became the fastest cricketer, in terms of matches, to score 3,000 runs and take 200 wickets in Tests, doing so in his 54th match.